 Make sure, after the next month’s payment, that the money was indeed put towards the loan’s principal.
-Looking for more advice on paying down your student loans?
+Looking for more ideas on paying down your student loans?
 SoFi’s student loan help center offers tips, guides, and resources on all things student loans.

-5. Put Additional Income Towards Student Loans
+5. Putting Additional Income Towards Student Loans

 Increasing your monthly payment isn’t the only way to put a dent in your loans; at any point, you are allowed to make a lump sum payment towards the principal of your loan.
 This is a great way to speed up the student loan repayment process without having to commit to paying more each and every month.

 Additionally, putting income from a side hustle or other passive income towards student loans could be a financially rewarding move over the long-term.

-6. Adjust Your Repayment Plan If Needed
+6. Adjusting Your Repayment Plan If Needed

-With federal loans, there are other options for repayment plans with lower monthly payments, calculated using your income.
-These plans lower your monthly payments by extending the length of your loan, usually from ten years to twenty or more years.
+With federal loans, there are other options for repayment plans with lower monthly payments, calculated using discretionary income and family size.
+These plans can lower your monthly payments by extending the length of your loan, usually from ten years to twenty or more years.

 Therefore, it’s not a great choice if you want to pay off your loans quickly or pay as little in interest as possible, but it is available to those who are having trouble making their monthly payments.

-7. Consider Refinancing Your Loans
+7. Considering Refinancing Your Loans

-When you refinance a loan or multiple loans, a lender pays off your current loan(s) and provides you with a new loan, ideally at a lower rate.
+When you refinance a loan or multiple loans, a private lender pays off your current loan(s) and provides you with a new loan, ideally at a lower rate.
 A lower interest rate could mean savings over the life of your loan.

 How much money you earn is an important factor contributing to your financial stability and ability to pay down your student debt.
 While budgeting is important, so is knowing your worth and asking for more when you deserve it.

 Although not yet as widespread as retirement or healthcare benefits, more employers are offering student loan repayment help as a benefit to attract and retain employees.

 Whenever you’re comparing job offers, it’s critical to understand and compare benefits packages, because although they’re not flashy like a big salary or company equity, benefits can be just as valuable.

-Notice: SoFi refinance loans are private loans and do not have the same repayment options that the federal loan program offers such as Income Based Repayment or Income Contingent Repayment or PAYE.
+FOR MORE INFORMATION.
+Notice: SoFi refinance loans are private loans and do not have the same repayment options that the federal loan program offers such as Income-Driven Repayment plans, including Income-Contingent Repayment or PAYE.
 SoFi always recommends that you consult a qualified financial advisor to discuss what is best for your unique situation.